 become familiarized with them) and then, avoid drinking quantities during an

 important game which may result in concentration loss.
-The same routine should be taken into account for solid foods.
+The same routine should be taken into account for solid foods.- Some characteristics of the urine can show the state of hydration, which

 gives players a very good reference.
 If at any moment of the day the color of